AhmedTohamy01/YouTube-Clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who helped us to learn the technology used in building this website.
-- Inspiration
-- etc